.HTML HyperText Markup Language

 Attack Vectors

-Mitigation: FileDex processes HTML files locally in the browser with no external resource loading, no script execution, and no network requests.
-Content Security Policy headers block inline scripts and frame embedding.
+Mitigation: FileDex processes HTML files entirely within the local browser environment — no file uploads to servers, no external resource loading, and no script execution from analyzed files.
+Content Security Policy headers restrict inline script execution.

 htmlparser2 library

-Fast and forgiving HTML/XML parser for Node.js with streaming support
+Fast, forgiving HTML and XML parser for Node.js with streaming support and DOM/SAX event interfaces

 Beautiful Soup library

-Python library for parsing HTML and extracting data from web pages
+Python library for parsing HTML and extracting data from web pages, widely used for web scraping and data extraction workflows